JM-Laurel/STAT-134-Probability-Theory/README.md

 ## Continuous Treatise

+### version 1.2 (08-07-2019)
+- Section 8.2 Linear Combinations of Normal
+	- changed "rotational symmetry" to "spherical symmetry" since we're technically in n dimensions
+	- appended footnote to specify rotational symmetry when we're dealing with a sum of two independent standard normals
+- Section 8.3 Rayleigh Distribution
+	- Corrected named distribution on the square root of a sum of two squared standard normals, should be Rayleigh not N(0,1).
+- Added Section 9 Operations

 ### version 1.0 (08-06-2019)
 - Dark Mode is here!
 I made two variations:
 	- *Material Slate* (Comfortable Contrast)